Treasure Hunt in Paris with THAT Muse

 » This is a great way to see the Louvre museum for kids.
 But THATLou is flexible and fun for all ages, with or without kids.

 » THATLou is offered in English, French, and Spanish.
 The same languages are proposed for THATRue, the treasure hunt in the streets of Paris.

-» There is no Louvre dress code but we recommend to wear comfortable shoes, you are going to walk a lot!
+» There is no Louvre dress code, but we recommend wearing comfortable shoes; you are going to walk a lot!
 We also suggest bringing your own water and a couple of snacks.

 Have you been to the Louvre Museum?
 Would you like to see the Louvre on a treasure hunt?